sysdiglabs/promcat-resources/resources/etcd/README.md

 * GoRoutines

 # Attributions
-Configuration files and dashboards maintained by [Sysdig team](https://sysdig.com/).
+Configuration files and dashboards are maintained by [Sysdig team](https://sysdig.com/).

 The alerts are inspired from [monitoring mixin](https://monitoring.mixins.dev/etcd/).